 Big Agnes Tiger Wall UL2 | Best 2 Person Ultralight

 How to Choose a Backpacking Tent | Best For You

 Tarptent is known for and very good at making durable and light backpacking tents.
 They use specialized materials like Silnylon (a blend of nylon and silicone) to make their tents.
 You can tell by the name of the company that they have made use of the simple tarp in order to come up with a minimal and functional tent with lots of space and little clutter.

 - It has a minimum trail weight of 6lbs.

 - Size dimensions are 82 x 42 x 45 inches (L x W x H).

 - The internal height of the ceiling is 45 inches.

 - It is available in two sizes: 1-Person & 2-Person.

-The internal mesh screen has a bit of tension to it which prevents moisture from finding its way in and ruining your gear.
+The internal mesh screen has a bit of tension to it, which prevents moisture from finding its way in and ruining your gear.
 Although this tent is not freestanding and doesn’t come with poles, there aren’t many stakes needed to set it up.
-This leads to easier and hassle-free pitching.
+This leads to more comfortable and hassle-free pitching.